AlphaSoundZ/Obsidian-Vault/Englisch/Social class in the 21st century.md

-# Social class in the 21st century
+# Social Class in the 21st Century

 - class no longer depends primarily on one’s occupation (non-manual or manual occupation)
 - widering division between top and bottom